• Skip to main content

 How To Do A No Spend Challenge

-This is a great way to get your finances in order and evaluate your spending habits.
-By restricting yourself to a certain amount of money that you can spend each day, week, or month, you can see where your money is going and where you might be able to cut back.
+This is a great way to organize your finances and evaluate your spending habits.
+By restricting yourself to a certain amount of money you can spend each day, week, or month, you can see where your money is going and where you might be able to cut back.

 Follow these simple tips to get started:

 This is your game, and these are your rules.
 How long will you play?
-Will it be a weekend, month, or year?
+What is your time period?
+Will it be a weekend, a full month, or a year?
 What things do you have permission to spend money on?
-Can you spend if you’re given a gift card, and can you manipulate the situation if you want to?
+Can you spend if given a gift card, and can you manipulate the situation if you want to?

 Not only are you setting a time goal, but you’re also setting a savings goal.
 Find some fun printables online and make it a game.
 Deciding what you’ll do with all the money you saved is the most fun out of all the steps.
 Choosing whether you’ll keep your money for a vacation, put towards debt, restock your pantry, or buy Christmas gifts.